baskoopmans/djcommon/README.rst

 Django Common
 ====================

-The Django Common project is a set of project independant reusable features.
+The Django Common project is a set of project independent reusable features.
 Currently, the following feautres have been gathered and are working in Django 1.3:

 widgets